khuang93/khuang93.github.io/index.md

 # **Kailin Huang**

 ## About Me
-Sensor Fusion Engineer at Fixposition AG.
+Software Engineer for Autonomous Driving at NVIDIA.
 MSc Mechanical Engineering - Robotics from ETH Zürich.
 I have experience in Visual Localization and Mapping, GNSS, Sensor Fusion,  Pose-Graph Optimization, Extended Kalman Filter and Particle Filter.

 I was born in China and grew up there.
 I moved to Germany with my parents when I was 15.
 After finishing the German highschool (Abitur), I came to Switzerland to study mechanical engineering at ETH Zurich.